Day 5 — Tuesday, September 9, 2025 | Colorado to Nevada

-The Colorado River from the base of the Hanging Lake hike in Glenwood Springs, CO.
+The Colorado River at the base of the Hanging Lake hike near Glenwood Springs, Colorado

 MILES